-Intended outcome Success criteria High levels of progress in literacy for Year 7 eligible for PP. Develop an enjoyable and engaging culture of reading where pupils read widely and often, with fluency and comprehension appropriate to their age By the end of our current plan NGRT demonstrates improved comprehension skills among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their non- disadvantaged peers.
+Intended outcome Success criteria High levels of progress in literacy for Year 7 eligible for PP. Develop an enjoyable and engaging culture of reading where pupils read widely and often, with fluency and comprehension appropriate to their age.
+NGRT demonstrates improved comprehension skills among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their non- disadvantaged peers.
 High levels of literacy progress for Year 8 and 9 pupils eligible for PP. Enable pupils to gain the knowledge and language comprehension skills necessary to read and communicate effectively.
 By the end of our current plan NGRT demonstrates improved reading and comprehension ages, so that by the time KS3 students graduate to KS4 the gap in the above measure between disadvantaged students and their peers will be 0.
 This will enable them to fully access the GCSE curriculum Staff and student questionnaires provide useful feedback on literacy engagement, enjoyment and progress.
-3. High levels of progress for year 10 and 11 pupils eligible for PP funding and other vulnerable pupils who are underachieving.
-Enable pupils to gain the knowledge and language comprehension skills necessary to read and communicate effectively High levels of progress among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their peers, in 2024/25 the following measures will be aimed for relating to disadvantaged students.
-Our ambition is for results to come back in line with at least FFT 50 with the majority number of subjects attaining FFT 20 targets by 2024 .This year results saw a move back in that direction.

-4. Improve the reading ages of students with low reading and literacy skills.
-NGRT demonstrates improved reading and comprehension skills among identified groups of lower ability readers who are disadvantaged pupils and a smaller disparity between the scores of these disadvantaged pupils and their non- disadvantaged peers.
-5. Increase attendance rates for students from disadvantaged groups.
+3. High levels of progress for Year 10 and 11 pupils eligible for PP funding and other vulnerable pupils who are underachieving.
+Enable pupils to gain the knowledge and language comprehension skills necessary to read and communicate effectively High levels of progress among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their peers, in 2024/25 the following measures will be aimed for relating to disadvantaged students: Our ambition is for results to come back in line with at least FFT 50 with the majority number of subjects attaining FFT 20 targets by 2024 .This year results saw a move back in that direction.
+Improve the reading ages of students with low reading and literacy skills.
+NGRT demonstrates improved comprehension skills among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their non-disadvantaged peers.
+5. Increase attendance rate for students from disadvantaged groups.
 Sustained high attendance by 2024-2025.
 The overall absence rate for all pupils being no more than 5%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 3%.
 The percentage of all pupils who are persistently absent being at 10% (Source-www.compare-school-performance.service.gov.uk).
 6. For identified students improve rates of progress, raise attainment and demonstrate positive behaviour for learning including improved attendance rates.
-Improved levels of progress achieved by identified disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their peers, so that the gap reduces from 1.1 grades at the current time to 0.25 of a grade by 2024-2025.
+High levels of progress among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their peers, so that the gap reduces from 1.1 grades at the current time to 0.25 of a grade by 2024/2025.